camminady/FriendsterDataSet/Readme.md

 Since too much time has passed, I will ignore this problem.

-To import the data in e.g. python, keep in mind, that there is an index shift with respect to Matlab.
+To import the data in e.g. Python, keep in mind that there is an index shift with respect to Matlab.